North Korea: Missile tests were practice to attack South, US

 It said the weapons tests involved ballistic missiles loaded with dispersion warheads and underground infiltration warheads meant to launch strikes on enemy air bases; ground-to-air missiles designed to “annihilate” enemy aircraft at different altitudes and distances; and strategic cruise missiles that fell in international waters about 80 kilometers (50 miles) off South Korea’s southeastern costal city of Ulsan.

 The North’s military said it carried out an important test of a ballistic missile with a special functional warhead missioned with “paralyzing the operation command system of the enemy.”
-It said it also launched super-large, multiple-launch missiles and tactical ballistic missiles.
+It said it also fired tactical ballistic missiles and other weapons from super-large, multiple-rocket launchers.

 It didn’t explicitly mention a reported launch Thursday of an intercontinental ballistic missile aimed at hitting the U.S. mainland.
-Almost all other North Korean missiles launched last week were likely short-range, many of them nuclear-capable weapons.
-They place key military targets in South Korea, including U.S. military bases there, within striking range.
+Some experts say almost all other North Korean missiles launched last week were likely short-range, many of them nuclear-capable weapons.
+They say those missiles place key military targets in South Korea, including U.S. military bases there, within striking range.

 “The KPA General Staff once again clarifies that it will continue to correspond with all the anti-(North Korea) war drills of the enemy with the sustained, resolute and overwhelming practical military measures,” it said.